The Marina Bay Street Circuit hosted Formula 1’s first night race in 2008 and has been a staple of the calendar ever since.

 The circuit, which is made up of public roads, is only in operation for the Formula 1 weekend, with the Porsche Carrera Cup and Ferrari Challenge also running as support races.
 Another highlight of the F1 weekend is the high-profile concerts held over the course of the event.
 Singapore will remain on the F1 calendar until at least 2021.

 The Singapore Grand Prix was cancelled due to the coronavirus pandemic in 2020 and 2021.
-A new race contract will need to be signed for Singapore to return in 2022.
+The race will return in 2022, but a new contract will need to be signed to secure the event’s long-term future.

 Learn more: Singapore Grand Prix in Numbers

 Marina Bay is a temporary street circuit that’s only used once a year.
 Sadly, the race was cancelled due to the coronavirus pandemic in 2020 and 2021.
 The race will return in 2022, subject to contract.
 The 2022 Singapore Grand Prix is set to take place on September 30 – October 2.